stellarscripts/stellar_firma_transcripts/_posts/2021-06-04-stellarfirmaseason3bloopers-part1.md

 #### TIM

-Remember, __BEN:__ whenever you're confused, so is David, and you're just like, 'I d-- Okay.'
+Remember, Ben: whenever you're confused, so is David, and you're just like, 'I d-- Okay.'

 #### BEN